jhsoftware/SimpleDNS-Docs/docs/welcome.md

 This help file primarily describes the Simple DNS Plus user interface.

-More information information about the software and about DNS in general is available in our online knowledge base - <https://simpledns.plus/kb/>
+More information about the software and about DNS in general is available in our online knowledge base - <https://simpledns.plus/kb/>

 Support options are available on-line at <https://simpledns.plus/support>